-While I was in Manchester, UK, I started noticing devices with magical safety powers.
+While in Manchester, UK, I started noticing devices with magical safety powers.

-The first of these devices was the yellow coat/vest with reflective tape on it.
+The first of these devices was the yellow coat/vest with reflective tape.

 They were everywhere – on every construction site.
 Workers wore them walking down the street.
 We were required to wear them to visit our booth at a conference exhibit (if the stands were “being built”).